udacity/create-your-own-adventure/english/lego/lego.md

 But you ought to be careful, the power of the legos is not a joke!

+The power of legos is not a joke because with great power comes with great responsibility.

 Would you like to?

 [practice flying?](../super-powers/practice-flying.md)